Bounds on hyperbolic sphere packings: On a conjecture by Cohn and Zhao: Bowen-Radin packing density framework

 Before we sketch the proof of our main result, we first give a quick overview of the Bowen-Radin framework of packing density in the general case of irreducible symmetric spaces of noncompact type.
 All results in this section were developed by Bowen and Radin in \cite{Bowen2003} and \cite{Bowen2004} for hyperbolic space and generalize directly to the case of an irreducible symmetric space of noncompact type \cite{HartnickWackenhuthDensity}.

 Assume from now on that $G$ is a simple noncompact Lie group with finite center, fix a maximal compact subgroup $K\subset G$ and set $o:= eK\in S:= G/K$.
 Let $d$ denote the length-metric on the symmetric space $G/K$ and $\pi:G\to G/K$ the quotient map.
 Let $m_G$ denote the Haar measure on $G$, $m_K$ the Haar measure on $K$, normalized such that $m_K(K) = 1$, and $m_S$ the $G$-invariant Borel measure on $G/K$ such that the Weil desintegration formula holds for $m_G, m_K, m_S$.
+Note that $m_S$ is equal to the Riemannian volume measure $\mathrm{vol}$ which we used in the statement of Theorem \ref{hyperbolicLPbound}.

 We say that $A\subset G/K$ is $r$-uniformly discrete if $d(x,y)\geq 2r$ for all $x\neq y\in A$ and denote by $\UD_r(S)$ the set of all $r$-uniformly discrete subsets of $S$.
 Note that each element $P\in\UD_r(S)$ corresponds to the set of ball centers of an $r$-sphere packing, denoted $P^r$.
 We equip $\UD_r(S)$ with the Chabauty-Fell topology (see e.g. \cite{BHP1}).
 With this topology $\UD_r(S)$ is a compact Hausdorff space and the natural $G$-action on $\UD_r(S)$ is continuous. \begin{definition} An \emph{invariant random $r$-sphere packing} (in short $r$-IRP) is a $G$-invariant Borel probability measure $\mu$ on $\UD_r(S)$. \end{definition} If we set $\Omega := \UD_r(S)$ and $\mathbb{P} := \mu$, we can interpret an $r$-IRP as the distribution of an $\UD_r(S)$-valued random variable (or a ``hard sphere point process'' in probabilistic language) The packing density of such a point process is defined as